They change so

 An audience will suspend disbelief, even to an extreme degree, in order to get caught up in a good juicy story.
 But it was hard to picture big dramatic fireworks happening with Michael and Gavin/Andy.
 They’re just too nice, too ordinary.

 It’s not over yet so maybe the big drama is yet to come.
-But, for me, Gail’s attempt to save the situation with David’s photo was very funny.
+For me, Gail’s attempt to save the situation with David’s photo was enough on its own.
+It was very funny.
 The joke also worked at a meta level of television construction.
-Hey Gail, you should have grabbed a photo of Nick when he was young, I thought.
-Then she could have proven that someone can grow up to look like a totally different person.
+Hey Gail, I thought, you should have grabbed a photo of Nick when he was young.
+Like this one here.
+That would really prove that someone can grow up to look like a totally different person.